Fody/InfoOf/readme.md

 Actually ther is no specific support for generic methods.
 Both `"Method()"` and `"Method<T>()"` will be found by the name `Method`.

-If ther is a non-generic method and a generic overload with the same parameters, only the first of both will be returned.
+If there is a non-generic method and a generic overload with the same parameter signature, only the first of both will be returned.

 ## Specifying Generic Types